writetome51/open-array/README.txt

-The main feature of this package is the OpenArray class.
-All the other classes were created mainly to act as dependencies for OpenArray to use.
+The main feature of this package is the PublicArray class.
+All the other classes were created mainly to act as dependencies for PublicArray to use.

-The main reason you would use OpenArray is if you hate JavaScript's built-in Array methods, like .slice(), .splice(), .push(), and .shift().
-OpenArray has much clearer and expressive method names.
+The main reason you would use PublicArray is if you hate JavaScript's built-in Array methods, like .slice(), .splice(), .push(), and .shift().
+PublicArray has much clearer and expressive method names.
 Examples:

-let arr = ObjectFactory.getInstance(OpenArray, [ [1,2,3,4,5,6] ]);
+let arr = ObjectFactory.getInstance(PublicArray, [ [1,2,3,4,5,6] ]);

 arr.remove.tail(2); // arr.data is now [1,2,3,4]